farisaziz12/lightning-popcorn-tv/README.md

 3. In the first instance run `yarn start:server`
 4. In the second instance run `yarn start:client`.

 These scripts will bind the server to your IP address and pass the base url environment variable to the client for server requests.
-When the client runs a `:8080` port will be written in the console that is bound to your port.
+When the client runs a `:8080` port will be written in the console that is bound to your IP address.
 You can use this url to see the client application on an Amazon Fire TV that usese the same network or alterntively use a tool like [ngrok](https://ngrok.com/) to forward that port to a secure URL